emseph/discord-bot/README.md

 # discord-bot
- Source code for commonly-used Discord Bot.
+ Source code for commonly-used Discord Bots

  1. Autoreply Bot (Finished)
  2. Youtube Music Bot (In progress) //Planning to do a Hydra-inspired bot for a streamer friend's local server.
+ 3. Carlbot inspired Bot (To do) //Carl bot has been malfunctioning lately as I have noticed that's why I plan to make a replacement for it.